 The rain was bone chilling, which can be welcoming on a summer day, but not when one has a summer cold.

 Near to the bridge a food and beverage vendor who introduced himself as Muhammad, allowed us passersby to huddle under his vending umbrella.
-He also gave us heavy plastic that he had on hand so we could ourselves.
+He also "loaned" us heavy plastic that he had on hand so we could stand under it.

 When the rain began to subside, he gave people heavy duty garbage bags to use as a cape in the event that precipitation would reoccur, which from the looks of the sky was very likely.